josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👻_new_ghost_to_be_vetoed.md

 it's giving the guy who got caught in a meeting and talked about on tv in 2020 energy.

+(now that? that is a question for that talmud. the thing is written for this level of fucking weird.)

+but also please can my government do something about this; whoever you delegated this to clearly isn't doing the vawg prevention you used to talk about.

 ---

 2025-10-18